jamestelfer/chinmina-bridge/README.md

 ## Limitations

 - can only grant `contents:read` access
-- the app will allow access to any repository it has access to if it's associated with the pipeline
+- will only grant access to the repository associated with a pipeline
-  - potential elevation of privilege
+- if the buildkite user has permissions to modify the pipeline repository, they may configure a repository that they don't have access to in GitHub (but is accessible in the app).
+This would allow them to potentially extract code via use of the pipeline step configuration. **BUT**:
-  - OK if your organization members have read access
+  - it's OK if your organization members have read access to the same set of repositories covered by the `chinmina-bridge` GitHub application.<br>
+    **OR**
-  - OK if your organization controls the creation of pipelines
+  - it's OK if your organization controls the creation/configuration of
+    pipelines: this restricts the opportunity to misconfigure a pipeline.

 ## Configuration

 Requirements:

-1. Buildkite organization, ability to create an API token
+1. A Buildkite organization, and a user with sufficient access to create an API token that can be used to get the details of any pipeline that is expected to be built.
-1. Github organization with permissions to create a Github App and install it into the organization
+1. A Github organization, and a user with sufficient permissions to create a Github App and install it into the organization.
-1. Ability to deploy a server that can be accessed by the build agents
+1. Ability to deploy a server that can be accessed by the build agents (for example, an ECS service)
-1. Ability to allow Buildkite agents to download and use a custom plugin
-1. (Optional) Ability to manage the configuration of agent hooks
+1. Ability to allow Buildkite agents to download and use a custom plugin _or_ ability to add a plugin to the default settings of the Buildkite agents.

 ### Buildkite setup